-A copy of the credit contract must be given to the guarantor before they sign (s 56(1)(a)).
-The guarantee is not enforceable unless this is done (s 56(2)).
+- a copy of the credit contract must be given to a guarantor before they sign (s 56(1)(a) NCC); the guarantee is not enforceable unless this is done (s 56(2)NCC);

-The credit provider must also give the prospective guarantor a copy of a document entitled ‘Form 9 information statement: Things you should know about guarantees’, which explains the rights and obligations of the guarantor (s 56(1)(b); reg 82 NCCP Regulations).
+- a credit provider must give a prospective guarantor a copy of a document entitled, ‘Form 9 information statement: Things you should know about guarantees’, which explains guarantors’ rights and obligations (s 56(1)(b); reg 82, Form 9, sch 1 NCCP Regulations);

-The credit provider must, within 14 days after the guarantee is signed, give the guarantor a copy of the guarantee signed by the guarantor and any related credit contract or proposed credit contract (if a copy of the related contract has not previously been given to the guarantor) (s 57).
+- a credit provider must, within 14 days after a guarantee is signed, give the guarantor a copy of the guarantee signed by the guarantor and any related credit contract or proposed credit contract (if a copy of the related contract has not previously been given to the guarantor) (s 57 NCC).